WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 # Activation-Sharing-with-Asymmetric-Paths

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Activation-Sharing-with-Asymmetirc-Paths].

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials